sjagata/knowledgeCorner/Spring/springFramework.md

 ## Spring AOP tutorial

-AOP refers to Aspect Oriented Programming which behaves like OOPs as both provides the concept of modularity.
-But the difference is it uses aspect rather than class for the unit of modularity.
+AOP refers to **Aspect Oriented Programming** which behaves like OOPs as both provides the concept of modularity.
+But the difference is it **uses aspect rather than class for the unit of modularity.**

-Aspect Oriented Programming breaks down program logic into distinct parts called concerns.
-A cross-cutting concerns are aspects of a program that affect other concerns like transaction management, authentication, logging etc.
+Aspect Oriented Programming **breaks down program logic into distinct parts called concerns.**

+**A cross-cutting concerns are aspects of a program that affect other concerns like transaction management, authentication, logging etc.**

-Spring AOP module provides the facility to add extra functionality before or after the method execution.
+Spring AOP module provides the **facility to add extra functionality before or after the method execution.**
 Note: Aspect Oriented Programming AOP is like triggers in programming languages like java, Perl, .NET etc.

 **AOP Terminologies:**

 ### Aspect:
-An aspect represents a class that contains advices, join points etc like transaction management.
+An aspect represents a class that contains **advices**, **join points** etc like transaction management.
 An aspect can be configured through Spring XML configuration or spring AspectJ integration.

 ### Join point:
-Joint point represents a point in our application where we can plug-in AOP aspect.
-It can be method execution, exception handling, field access etc. Spring AOP only supports method execution joint type.
+Joint point represents a **point in our application where we can plug-in AOP aspect.** It can be **method execution**, **exception handling**, **field access** etc. Spring AOP only supports method execution joint type.

 ### Advice:
-It represents the actual action to be taken by an aspect at a particular join point.
-In programming point view it represents the methods to be executed at a particular join point.
+It represents the **actual action to be taken by an aspect at a particular join point.** In programming point view it represents the methods to be executed at a particular join point.

 ### Pointcut:
-It represents the expression which is matched with join points to determine whether advice to be executed or not.
+It represents the **expression which is matched with join points to determine whether advice to be executed or not.**

 ### Introduction:
 It provides the facility to add new methods or attributes to existing classes.